saunakc/glue-workflow-redshift/README.md

 **Step 5** This will take 10-15 minutes to create all the resources including the Redshift cluster.
 You can monitor progress of your stack from the Events tab.

 **Step 6** Finally the Stack creation will mark as CREATE_COMPLETE.
 Click on the Outputs tab.
-You will find all the necessary resources you will need for this lab.

 **Post requirements**:
 * Go to S3 console and create a folder "**scripts**" under the newly created S3 bucket.